Bycatch: Mitigation

 Concern about bycatch has led fishers and scientists to seek ways of reducing unwanted catch.
 There are two main approaches.

 One approach is to ban fishing in areas where bycatch is unacceptably high.
 Such area closures can be permanent, seasonal, or for a specific period when a bycatch problem is registered.
 Temporary area closures are common in some bottom trawl fisheries where undersized fish or non-target species are caught unpredictably.
 In some cases fishers are required to relocate when a bycatch problem occurs.

 The other approach is alternative fishing gear.
 A technically simple solution is to use nets with a larger mesh size, allowing smaller species and smaller individuals to escape.
 However, this usually requires replacing the existing gear.
 In some cases, it is possible to modify gear.
 Bycatch reduction devices (BRDs) and the Nordmore grate are net modifications that help fish escape from shrimp nets.

 Bycatch reduction devices

 BRDs allow many commercial finfish species to escape.
 The US government has approved BRDs that reduce finfish bycatch by 30%.
 Spanish mackerel and weakfish bycatch in the South Atlantic was reduced by 40%.
 However, recent surveys suggest BRDs may be less effective than previously thought.
-A rock shrimp fishery off Florida found the devices did not exclude 166 species of fish, 37 crustacean species, and 29 species of other invertebrates.
+A rock shrimp fishery off Florida found the devices failed to exclude 166 species of fish, 37 crustacean species, and 29 species of other invertebrates.

 A pulsed electric field-based shark and ray bycatch mitigation device, SharkGuard, was reported by 2022 study to have reduced bycatch of blue shark by 91% and of stingrays by 71% with commercial fishing gear in a French longline tuna fishery in the Mediterranean.